Cosmetic and reconstructive surgeries

 Cosmetic and reconstructive surgery authorizations

 Prior authorization is required for select procedures.
-See criteria in the medical policy.
+See a list of services requiring authorization.